-- 1. The Placer system immediately sends an acknowledgement of receipt of the Replacement Recommendation to the Filler system. - 2.
-The Placer system follows a locally-defined report and escalation process to notify a responsible party of the Replacement Recommendation within its time limit, usually the care provider responsible for the original order or a covering provider - 3.
-The Placer system displays the order and replacement recommendations to the provider, and offers a convenient method to accept or reject the recommendations and optionally add new orders or cancel the original orders - 4.
-The Placer system transmits the accepted, rejected, and new orders to the Filler system in a Replacement Request
+- 1. The Placer system immediately sends an acknowledgement of receipt of the Order Recommendation to the Filler system. - 2.
+The Placer system follows a locally-defined report and escalation process to notify a responsible party of the Order Recommendation within its time limit, usually the care provider responsible for the original order or a covering provider - 3.
+The Placer system displays the order recommendations to the provider, and offers a convenient method to accept or reject the recommendations and optionally add new orders or cancel the original orders - 4.
+The Placer system transmits the accepted, rejected, canceled, and new orders to the Filler system in a Recommendation Response